GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 - A particular skillset is needed
 - They don't have capacity to finish it by the due date
-- Etc.
+- It falls under someone else's [role](roles.md)
+- The other person is specifically interested (for personal growth, etc.)

 The Project Manager will be responsible for resolving any uncertainty around assignment.

 ### Labels

 We have a couple set types of labels.
 Beyond those, you are also welcome to add whatever labels are useful to you.
-The labels are [configured as code](terraform/).
+The labels are [configured as code](../terraform/repo/vars.tf).

 #### Grooming status